chirrag03/DS-Algo/Arrays/Divide Chocolate For K Friends.md

     }

     private boolean areKPiecesPossible(int[] nums, int K, int minSweetness) {
+        // minSweetness is minimum sweetness which will allow us to cut chocolate in a way that no friend
+       // can get more at least minSweetness.
+Since we want maximize minSweetness, split as soon as
+       // any friend get minSweetness.
+In this way we can split chocolate with more number of friends by

-        int friends = 0;
+       // honoring the constraint(all friends will get at least minSweetness). int friends = 0;
         int currSum = 0;
         for(int i=0;i<nums.length;i++){